ztyyLV/barcode-reader-docs-mobile/programming/android/user-guide.md

 The SDK provides multiple decoding methods that support reading barcodes from different sources, including static images, video stream, files in memory, base64 string, bitmap, etc. Here is a list of all decoding methods:

 - [DecodeFile](api-reference/primary-decode.md#decodefile): Reads barcodes from a specified file (BMP, JPEG, PNG, GIF, TIFF or PDF).
 - [DecodeBase64String](api-reference/primary-decode.md#decodebase64string): Reads barcodes from a base64 encoded string of a file.
-- [DecodeBitmap](api-reference/primary-decode.md#decodebitmap): Reads barcodes from a bitmap.
-When handling multi-page images, it will only decode the current page.
 - [DecodeBuffer](api-reference/primary-decode.md#decodebuffer): Reads barcodes from raw buffer.
 - [DecodeFileInMemory](api-reference/primary-decode.md#decodefileinmemory): Decodes barcodes from an image file in memory.